Erika Hagelberg

 Erika Hagelberg is a British Evolutionary geneticist and Professor of Biosciences at the University of Oslo.
-She works on ancient DNA and pioneered a means to extract DNA from bones.
-Her research has applications in evolutionary biology and forensic science.
+She is a world-leading expert on ancient DNA, pioneering a means to extract DNA from bones in the 1980s and 1990s.
+Traditionally, DNA could only be found in soft tissues, but Hagelberg developed techniques to recover small quantities of DNA from bone.
+Once the DNA has been extracted, it is possible to use the polymerase chain reaction to determine the sequence of nucleotides.
+Her research has had significant impact in evolutionary biology and forensic science.

 Education and early career

 At the age of 13, Hagelberg's father escaped from Nazi Germany to the United Kingdom on the Kindertransport in 1939.
 Hagelberg studied biochemistry at the University of London and earned her bachelor's degree in 1977.
-She moved to the University of Cambridge for her doctoral studies, earning her PhD in 1983.
-Traditionally, DNA could only be found in soft tissues, but Hagelberg developed techniques to recover small quantities of DNA from bone.
-Once the DNA has been extracted, it is possible to use the polymerase chain reaction to determine the sequence of nucleotides.
+She completed a Master's in History and Philosophy of Science from University College London.
+She moved to the University of Cambridge for her doctoral studies, and was awarded her PhD degree from the Department of Biochemistry in 1983.
+Her thesis is entitled The Biochemistry of Activation and Germination of Bacterial Spores.

 Research

 Hagelberg works in the analysis of ancient DNA from archaeological bones.
 She joined the University of Oxford in 1987, where she worked at the John Radcliffe Hospital alongside Bryan Sykes and Robert E. M. Hedges.
-At Oxford Hagelberg collaborated with Alec Jeffreys on the applications of bone DNA in forensic science.
-Jeffreys once described her as being able to “get DNA out of a stone, just about,".
+At Oxford, Hagelberg collaborated with Alec Jeffreys on the applications of bone DNA in forensic science.
+Jeffreys once described her as being able to 'get DNA out of a stone, just about'.
 Jeffreys and Hagelberg worked on single tandem repeat typing.
 Her early work included the analysis of bones from the Mary Rose.
 Hagelberg identified pig DNA in a leg bone from the food stores in the Mary Rose.